spinalcordtoolbox/spinalcordtoolbox/documentation/source/user_section/installation/windows.rst

    - Click "Finish", then click "Allow access" when prompted by Windows Firewall.
    - You should now see the X Server icon running in the bottom-right system tray in your taskbar.

 #.
-Next, run the following commands depending on the version of WSL you are using.
+Next, run the following commands in Ubuntu, depending on the version of WSL you are using.

    WSL1: